 I chose Interlaken, Switzerland to be my first big, outside-Italy weekend excursion this semester.
 What a great country to start with.
 Hiking, fresh Alpine air, chocolate, Swiss cottages, more chocolate – how could anyone go wrong?

 “Interlaken” is German for “between lakes.”
 The name refers to the two lakes on either side of the city – Thun and Brienz.
 They’re connected by the Aare tributary, a pale blue river stretching from east to west.
 The waters (mostly Brienz and the Aare) are a distinct, exotic-looking turquoise color, somewhat reminiscent of the shallow and warm waters of the Caribbean.
 These waters are anything but shallow and warm, though.
 Their color comes instead from glacial deposits.
 The silt-like material left behind from the glacial movements reflects sunlight just so, making the waters look bright, light aqua.

 Our bus was traveling through the Alps.
 I could see the peaks’ jagged, snow-capped shadows rising on both sides of the bus, and when I looked down, well, let’s just say my fear of heights was put to the test.
 We were snaking through winding mountain roads without a town or city in sight.
-The stars and the moon were the brightest I’ve ever seen – a detail I’m still not sure shouldn’t be attributed to our dramatically increased proximity to them.
+The stars and the moon were the brightest I’d ever seen – a detail I’m still not sure shouldn’t be attributed to our dramatically increased proximity to them.

 We arrived at the hostel around 5:00 AM and took the next few hours to make up for the sleep we lost en route.
 When our alarms told us it was time for breakfast, we rose without regard to our less-than-routine sleep and were rewarded with a view to rival the one I was treated to earlier that morning.
 From the hostel’s terrace we could see Jungfrau Mountain, the 13,641′ snow-capped poster child of the Bernese Alps.